The Illusion of Fit: Spatially Resolved Assessment of Constitutive Model Validity in Elastography and Physics-Based Inverse Problems: Methodology

-As in \cite{scholz2025weak}, we will make use of the weighted residuals (based on the weak form of the PDE in Eq. \ref{eqn:PDE}) to enforce the conservation law
+In particular, we make use of the weighted residuals (based on the weak form of the PDE in Eq. \eqref{eqn:PDE}) for the conservation law

-where each residual differs in the selection of its weight function $\ve w$.
-As in previous works, the weighted residuals serve as data sources rather than as a means to derive a conventional discretized system of equations.
-Will further introduce a second set of residuals to score the validity of the constitutive law
+where each residual differs in the selection of the (vector-valued) weight function $\bW^{(j)}$ \cite{finlayson_method_1972}.
+We note that in our formulation, the weighted residuals serve as data sources rather than as a means to derive a conventional discretized system of equations.
+The more residuals (i.e., weighting functions) are considered and incorporated, the more information about the corresponding PDE is encoded.
+We normalize the residuals as shown above to ensure invariance under a uniform scaling of the weighting functions.

-where we distinguish between $\sig$ directly constructed by the random variable $\ve \chi$ (see Eq. \ref{eqn:fields}) and $\tsig$ calculated using the proposed (potentially erroneous) constitutive law in Eq. \ref{eqn:constitutive}.
-Further, the conservation law residual is calculated as an integral over a domain, while the constitutive law residual is evaluated at collocation points $\tilde{\s}$.

-Alike in \cite{scholz2025weak, kaltenbach2020incorporating}, we will now treat \textit{both} sets of residuals as \textit{virtual} observations $\hrc = \hre = 0$, handling them similarly to the displacement observations in Eq. \ref{eqn:obs}, which relates to the actual residuals as: